 software

 I like to develop R packages.
-Here is a list of packages I’ve authored:
+Here are the packages I’ve authored:

 {hpa.spatial}